BabylonJS/Documentation/content/setup/support/webGPU.md

 The current implementation of WebGPU is now merged in the main branch of the Babylon.js [GitHub repository](https://github.com/BabylonJS/Babylon.js).

+WebGPU is now supported by [Node Material and can be defined in the editor](/features/featuresDeepDive/materials/node_material/nodeMaterial#using-node-material-with-webgl-and-webgpu).

 We are putting in a big effort alongside our next release to implement full support.
 Every contribution is more than welcome, so feel free to create a PR if you are interested in contributing to the future of high performance game development on the web.

 ## Potential Issues